unicef-polymer/etools-ajax/README.md

 You can also use `this.lastAjaxRequest.abort()` to abort last request.

 ### Upload
-* `upload` method exported in the upload-helper file can be used to upload files.
+* `upload` method found in the upload-helper file can be used to upload files.

 ## Install
 TODO: create npm package